lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 There are things that are currently tracked by Django as an **active something** independent of the request / response cycle.
 For instance: **timezone** and **language**.

-We could use the same logic to also track the **active tenant**, so that we get at our disposal:
+The same idea is applicable to track the **active tenant**, so that you can have:

 ```python
 tenant = get_active_tenant()